imbo/imbo/docs/installation/configuration.rst

 Image transformation cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This event listener enables caching of image transformations.
-Read more about image transformations in the :ref:`image-transformations` topic in the :doc:`api` section.
+Read more about image transformations in the :ref:`image-transformations` topic in the :doc:`../usage/api` section.

 To achieve this the listener subscribes to the following events: